redux-form/redux-form/docs/api/FieldArray.md

 asynchronous, and submit validation errors will be reported here.
 Array-specific errors should be returned from the validation function as an `_error` key on the array.

+#### `meta.warning : String` [optional]

+> The warning for this field array if its value is not passing warning validation.
+Array-specific errors should be returned from the validation function as an `_warning` key on the array.

 #### `meta.invalid : boolean`

 > `true` if the field array value fails validation (has a validation error).
 Opposite of `valid`.